Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform

 \subsection{Human Evaluation of Topic Quality}

-To answer \textbf{RQ-6}, \numRaters experts from industry and research assessed the quality of the identified topics for each survey question across the two surveys.
+We conducted a human evaluation with \numRaters experts from industry and research, who assessed the quality of the identified topics for each survey question across the two surveys.
 Table~\ref{tab:eval} summarizes the outcomes measured by the number of evaluated topics, the proportion meeting all quality criteria, and the proportions of topics flagged as uninterpretable, irrelevant, too specific, or duplicates.
 We also quantify the inter-rater agreement using Randolph’s Kappa.